 8. Plan utility room storage carefully

-Mix and match your storage options to create a space that works for you.
+Mix and match your utility room storage options to create a space that works for you.
 Anything you regularly need should be within easy reach and incidentals placed on a high shelf or out-of-the-way spot.
 If you’re planning to have a sink in your utility room, it’s a good idea to place it near the washing machine so that you can transfer anything left to soak without water dripping over the floor.

 9. Combine your utility room with a boot room